New Patients (410) 221-3085

 How often should I clean my dental bridge?

-Just like with your normal teeth, you need to thoroughly clean your dental bridge at least twice a day.
+Like normal teeth, you must thoroughly clean your dental bridge at least twice daily.
 If you aren’t immediately able to clean it after you eat, do your best to rinse your mouth out with water around the bridge.
 Do your best to ensure that food doesn’t linger around the structure.

 Am I a good candidate for a dental bridge?